-What Is SEO?
+What Is Search Engine Optimization?

 SEO stands for Search Engine Optimization.
-It’s the process of improving your website so that it will rank higher and get more traffic from search engines like Google, Yahoo and Bing.
+It’s the process of improving your website so that it will rank higher and get more organic traffic from search engines like Google, Yahoo and Bing.

-For example, if a searcher is looking for “San Francisco property management,” the search engine is looking for the most qualified, trustworthy and reputable companies to list first.
+For example, if a searcher is looking for “San Francisco property management,” the search engine is looking for the most qualified, trustworthy, and reputable property management companies to list first.

-- How highly your company is rated/reviewed,
+- How highly your company is rated/reviewed

-- How many other websites/pages have linked to your website,
+- How many other websites/pages have linked to your website

 - How recently your website was updated with the most relevant information

+However, you want to be careful that the page still reads naturally.
 In the old days of property management SEO, there was a practice called “keyword stuffing”, where website builders would add a particular keyword that they wanted the website to rank for as many times as possible onto a page.

 The result was a webpage that was difficult to read for website visitors, but favorable to search engines like Google.
-As search engine algorithms improve, “keyword stuffing” has become a thing of the past, and has even started hurting website ranking.
+As the search engine algorithm improves, “keyword stuffing” has become a thing of the past, and has even started hurting website ranking.

-Fresh Content and Blogs
+Content and Blogs

 Search engines want to present the most relevant, recent information to its searchers.

-They are on the lookout for websites with consistently fresh content.
-A great way to do this is with consistent blog posts about topics that your clients are searching for — for example, “What Does a Property Management Company Do?”, or for your tenants, “How to Pay Your Rent Online.”
+They are on the lookout for websites the consistently post new, relevant content.
+A great way to do this is with consistent blog posts about centered around popular keywords that your clients are searching for — for example, “What Does a Property Management Company Do?”, or for your tenants, “How to Pay Your Rent Online.”

 Backlinks, Internal links and Social Media